I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 Learn the basics so you can “Trust but Verify.”
-That is the goal of this ADHD Roller Coaster’s ADHD Medications Guide, Part I and Part II.
+That is the goal of this ADHD Roller Coaster’s ADHD Medications Guide, here in Part I and in ADHD Medications Guide Part II.

 Information on Adult ADHD floods the Internet.
 Yet, it’s still hard to find a solid overview of the medications used to treat it.
 So, I contacted Seattle-based Ted Mandelkorn, M.D..
 Had he updated the excellent handout from a lecture I’d attended years ago?
 Indeed he had.
 Even better: He gave me permission to share it with ADHD Roller Coaster readers.
 The first installment is below.

 I posted this ADHD Medication Guide in 2010 and will try to update any critical changes since that time [in brackets].

 PLEASE NOTE: My online training will cover medications in depth.
 Be sure to subscribe to this blog to be notified when it’s online!
 Anticipated June 2022.

 An “early adapter” of ADHD expertise and treatment, Dr. Mandelkorn is the parent of a child with ADHD.
 He also has ADHD himself.
 He trained in pediatrics and adolescent medicine, and he was a mental health fellow under Dr. Michael Rothenberg at the University of Washington.
 He has been in practice for 35 years, since 2001 at his clinic, Puget Sound Behavioral Medicine.
 Thank you, Dr. Mandelkorn!

 The next post, Part II, covers medications; this post covers: